SimonWoodtli/dotfiles-old/README.md

 Before you start:
 - If you want to get everything working you need to make sure you have a ~/.gitconfig with your username configured
-- If you want to use a github.com path (see 1.) you need to make some manual changes to bashconfig file
+- The current setup script is used with Arch

-1. run `cd` now run `mkdir -p Repos/gitlab.com/your_username/ && cd $_`
+1. run `cd` now run `mkdir -p Repos/github.com/your-github-username/ && cd $_`
-2. clone the repo `git clone https://github.com/xnasero/dotfiles.git && cd $_`
+2. clone the repo `git clone https://github.com/SimonWoodtli/dotfiles.git && cd $_`
 3. run `./setup`

 ### Additional configurations

-1. bin/ contains all the program specific configurations and installations for debian based systems
+1. bin/ contains all the program specific configurations and software installation scripts tested with Arch and Pop OS.
 2. go to bin/install and install what you need.
 To run specific configurations as for alacritty, simply run the setup file included in the dir bin/alacritty

 ## Feedback